trinhng8/Recipes/README.md

-#Recipes Project
+# Recipes Project
-This is a simple Recipes project to save my favorite recipes using HTML
+This is a simple Recipes project to store my favorite recipes using HTML